durmus-pala/devops/projects/204-jenkins-pipeline-for-phonebook-app-on-docker-swarm/README.md

       - Create a docker service named `viz` on the manager node on port `8080` using the `dockersamples/visualizer` image, to monitor the swarm nodes easily.

-      - Create an image repository on ECR for the app

-      - Build the docker image from the GitHub URL of the new project repo and tag it appropriately to push it on ECR repo.
-(Note: Do not forget to install Git to enable Docker to work with git commands)

       - Download `docker-compose.yml` file from the repo and deploy application stack on Docker Swarm.

     - Create a launch template with `instance profile` for Manager Nodes.
 Within the `user-data` script;